The Witcher 3: Wild Hunt: Development

 Storylines such as Yennefer imprisoning Geralt on an island and Geralt's covert recruitment to the Wild Hunt were discarded to make the game smaller and avoid splitting it into two parts.
-The card game Gwent was preceded by other mini-game proposals, including a drinking game, knife throwing, and ice skating.
+The card game Gwent was preceded by other minigame proposals, including a drinking game, knife throwing, and ice skating.
 A re-enactment of the Battle of Grunwald was recorded for the sounds of battle, marching, blacksmithing, and the firing of arrows.
 Recording the knights' voices for post-processing, the speakers wore helmets for an authentic sound.
-Marcin Przybyłowicz was the game's music director and composer, with additional music contributed by Polish folk band Percival.
+Marcin Przybyłowicz was the game's music director and composer, with additional music contributed by Percival, a Polish folk band that plays on reconstructions of medieval instruments.
+They perform their own compositions as well as old Slavic melodies, which made them a good choice for what Przybyłowicz had in mind.
 According to Przybyłowicz, working with Percival was a challenge; he expected an academic approach before learning that most of the group were not formally trained, and much of the music was improvised.
 Multi-instrumentalist Robert Jaworski of the folk band Żywiołak recorded lute, Renaissance fiddle, bowed gusle, and hurdy-gurdy sections.
 The score was performed in Frankfurt an der Oder by the Brandenburg State Orchestra, conducted by Bernd Ruf.